 Our ability to make principal and interest payments on and to refinance our indebtedness will depend on our ability to generate cash in the future.
 This, to a certain extent, is subject to general economic, financial, competitive, legislative, regulatory and other factors that may be beyond our control.
 If our business does not generate sufficient cash flow, if currently anticipated costs and revenues are not realized on schedule, in the amounts projected or at all, or if future borrowings are not available to us in amounts sufficient to enable us to pay our indebtedness or to fund our other liquidity needs, our financial condition and results of operations may be adversely affected.
 Furthermore, our debt obligations are secured by substantially all of our intellectual property.
-If we cannot service our debt payments under the Senior Bonds, the bondholders may take possession, sell, exchange, license or otherwise dispose of our intellectual property, which we have pledged as collateral for the Senior Bonds.
+If we cannot service our debt payments under the senior bonds issued by Alvotech Holdings on 14 December 2018, as amended and restated on 16 November 2022 (the "Senior Bonds"), the bondholders may take possession, sell, exchange, license or otherwise dispose of our intellectual property, which we have pledged as collateral for the Senior Bonds.
 If we cannot generate sufficient cash flow to make scheduled principal and interest payments on our debt obligations in the future, we may need to refinance all or a portion of our indebtedness on or before maturity, sell assets, delay capital expenditures or seek additional equity.
 If we are unable to refinance any of our indebtedness on commercially reasonable terms or at all or to effect any other action relating to our indebtedness on satisfactory terms or at all, we may be forced to reduce or discontinue operations or seek protection of the bankruptcy laws, our business may be harmed and our securityholders may lose some or all of their investment.